Discrimination against lesbians: Jurisdictional

-Legal persecution

-As of 2024, 1 in 5 countries worldwide criminalize private, consensual intimate activity between adult women.
-The penalties and effects of criminalization include arrest and detention, physical and sexual violence from other individuals or government actors, coerced marriage, and separation of mothers from their children, among many other consequences.

-Negative reactions from family

-LGBTQ youth are disproportionately likely to end up homeless.
-More than half of these youth were homeless due to significant conflicts with family members over their sexual orientation or identity.

-Negative media representations
+As lesbians are female homosexuals, legal legislation against lesbians is generally bundled with other anti-homosexual legislation.
+According to Human Rights Watch, there are at least 67 jurisdictions that impose laws and penalties against same-sex sexual activity as of 2026; at least 38 of which having laws explicitly criminalizing lesbian sex.
+Penalties against lesbian sex vary by country, including imprisonment, caning, and flagellation.

+Sexual

+Many lesbian women report experiences of heterosexual men being obsessed with them, often portrayed in the form desiring to "fix or convert" lesbian women to straight women through sexual intercourse or romantic relationships with men.
+Additionally, women are often requested to perform acts of lesbian sex in front of a male audience to authenticate their sexuality, and further marginalizing them.

-"Lesbian" is consistently one of the top search terms on popular pornography sites.
-Pornography often portrays inaccurate, fetishistic caricatures of lesbians.
-Common porn storylines include men "fixing" lesbians or lesbians hitting on straight women, perpetuating the stereotypes that lesbianism is something to be "fixed", that female sexuality is not to be taken seriously, and that lesbians are predatory.
+"Lesbian" ranks among some of the most popular search terms on popular pornography sites.
+In heterosexual pornography, there are many tropes including either straight men "fixing" lesbians, or lesbians hitting on straight women, perpetuating the stereotypes that lesbianism is something to be "fixed", that female sexuality is not to be taken seriously, and that lesbians are predatory.

 Lesbian erasure

 Lesbian erasure refers to the process of ignoring, discarding, or purposefully writing out the history and struggles of lesbians.
-This term can refer to writing lesbians out from history, such as writing out Stormé DeLarverie from starting the Stonewall riots.
+This term can refer to writing lesbians out of history, such as writing out Stormé DeLarverie from starting the Stonewall riots.

 Anti-lesbian beliefs and stereotypes

-The idea that lesbians are dangerous—while heterosexual interactions are natural, normal, and spontaneous—is a common example of beliefs which are lesbophobic.
+The idea that lesbians are dangerous—while heterosexual interactions are natural, normal, and spontaneous—is a common example of beliefs that are lesbophobic.
 Like homophobia, this belief is classed as heteronormative, as it assumes that heterosexuality is dominant, presumed, and normal, and that other sexual or relationship arrangements are abnormal and unnatural.
-Lesbians encounter lesbophobic attitudes not only in straight men and women, but also gay men.
+Lesbians encounter lesbophobic attitudes not only from straight men and women, but also gay men.
 Lesbophobia in gay men is regarded as manifest in the perceived subordination of lesbian issues in the campaign for gay rights.

 Lesbians have been stereotyped in often contradictory ways.
 Kim Emery, in discussing lesbians in the United States during the late-19th century, says:

 It is a truism […] that lesbian existence is inflected and afflicted by apparently incompatible social stereotypes.
 Lesbians are assumed to be both men in women's bodies and women marked as masculine by physical anomaly.
 Lesbians are accused of hating men and of wanting to be men, of being both sexually predatory and essentially asexual [sic], of committing unspeakable sexual acts and of lacking the endowments necessary to perform any [sexual acts].

 A stereotype that has been identified as lesbophobic is that female athletes are always or predominantly lesbians.